junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 If there isn't confidentiality protection of conceptual messages themselves, the underlying conveyance protocol should provide these protections

-It will be discussed further in the RATS Working Group.
+These and new options will be discussed further in the RATS Working Group.

 <cref>TODO</cref>